brianotoole/brickandmonitor/_posts/2017-1-5-front-end-code-guidelines.md

 ---
 layout: post
 title: Establishing Front-end Code Guidelines
-category: development
+hero-subtitle:
+hero-bg: 2
 description: One of the few things in web/software that is constant, is change.
 Front-end developers working on large websites know the challenge of writing maintainable CSS.
 A maintainable codebase means that any developer with access can edit styles without worry that another element is negatively impacted by accident.
-bgcolorclass: bg-body
-textcolor: ffffff
+category: development
 ---

 One of the few things in web/software development that is constant, is change.
 Front-end developers working on large websites know the challenge of writing maintainable CSS.
 It is critical to have a documented plan in place for your css architecture.